 There’s a lot more to the northernmost part of our globe than just frigid landscapes.
-Read on for some fascinating facts about the Arctic region, and the people and wildlife who call it home:
+Read on for some fascinating facts about the Arctic region and the people and wildlife who call it home.

-A study recently published in Nature Communications found that the massive amounts of bird guano in the Arctic release gases that contribute to cloud cover, which in turn slightly reduces the temperature of the surrounding air.
+A 2016 study published in Nature Communications found that the massive amounts of bird guano in the Arctic release gases that contribute to cloud cover, which in turn slightly reduces the temperature of the surrounding air.

 More than 800 miles beyond the Arctic Circle lies the Svalbard Global Seed Vault, a storage facility run by the Norwegian government.
-The structure, which was built into the permafrost, holds seeds for more than 4000 plant species—including life-sustaining food crops—keeping them safe in the event of natural or manmade disasters.
+The structure, which was built into the permafrost, holds seeds for more than 4000 plant species—including life-sustaining food crops—keeping them safe in the event of natural or human-made disasters.

 It comprises 5.4 million square miles.
 By comparison, the Atlantic Ocean covers 41.1 million square miles, and the Pacific 62.46 million square miles.